Stone Bridge High School: Extracurricular activities

 The debate program won the AA state title in 2005, and the AAA state title in 2006.

 Stone Bridge's chapter of Future Business Leaders of America (FBLA) has been named as an Honor Chapter by the Virginia FBLA since it was chartered in 2002.
 In 2006, the chapter was recognized with its first award from the National FBLA organization; receiving the Business Achievement Award.

 Athletics

 Stone Bridge athletics have secured 18 state championships across various sports, including cheerleading, girls' soccer, ice hockey, and football.

 Football (Stone Bridge Bulldogs)

 Stone Bridge High School's football program is among the most dominant in Virginia, being ranked third most dominant in the 2000s and 2010s via Maxpreps, widely respected both regionally and statewide.
-There have only been two Head Coaches during the program's history, Mickey Thompson (00-23) and Kedric Golston (24-Pres).
+There have only been two head coaches during the program's history, Mickey Thompson (2000–2023) and Kedric Golston (2024–present).